About Paphlagonia

 Travel Documents: Carry essential travel documents such as your passport, identification, travel insurance, and any necessary visas.
 It’s also recommended to keep digital copies of important documents stored securely on your phone or in cloud storage.

 Electronics and Chargers: If you plan to use electronic devices, bring the necessary chargers and adapters for the local power outlets.
-A portable power bank can be useful for charging on the go.
+A portable power bank can be useful for charging on-the-go.

 Medications and First Aid Kit: If you take any prescribed medications, ensure you have an ample supply for the duration of your trip.
-Additionally, pack a basic first-aid kit with essentials like band-aids, pain relievers, antiseptic wipes, and any personal medications or items you may need.
+Additionally, pack a basic first aid kit with essentials like band-aids, pain relievers, antiseptic wipes, and any personal medications or items you may need.

 Cash and Cards: Have a mix of local currency (Turkish Lira) and international credit/debit cards for convenience.
 ATMs and currency exchange services are available in the region, but it’s always good to have some cash on hand.